sprinteiro/spark-cluster-docker/README.md

 ## Run a Docker container.
 ---

-Run a Docker container from the image previously pulled or built, by issuing the following command in __A__ or __B__.
+Run a Docker container from the image previously pulled or built, by issuing the following command either in __A__ or __B__ respectively.
 Once the cluster has started, you should be able to see logs from the master node as below.

 __A.
 Run Docker container from the previously pulled image (lastest version), and tagged as sprinteiro/spark-cluster-docker.__